 NC’s Teaching Brewery the first fully-licensed teaching brewery in Canada opened at the College’s Niagara-on-the-Lake campus in April 2011.
 The facility allows students to brew their own craft beer on campus and get hands-on training in beer making management and sensory evaluation.
 The beers are also sold on-campus at the NC Teaching Brewery retail store.

-Niagara College offers more than 100 diploma bachelor degree and advanced level programs at campuses in Welland Niagara-on-the-Lake and Niagara Falls; as well as more than 600 credit vocational and general interest Continuing Education courses.
+Niagara College offers more than 100 diploma bachelor degree and advanced level programs at campuses in Welland Niagara-on-the-Lake and Niagara Falls; as well as more than 600 credit vocational and general interest Part-Time Studies courses.
 Areas of specialization include food and wine sciences advanced technology media applied health and community safety supported by unique learning enterprises in food wine beer horticulture and esthetics.
-For more information visit http://www.niagaracollege.ca/content/
+For more information visit https://www.niagaracollege.ca/content/

 Media inquiries please contact: